Top 5 Stand Up Paddle Boarding Spots in Chicago

 This is another spot that is near and dear to my heart.
 When I first moved to Chicago, I lived in Old Town and still consider it one of the best areas to live in the city.
 North Avenue Beach is on the east side of Lincoln Park at the end of North Avenue.
 You can rent paddle boards here or launch your own board off the beach.
 The views of the city are breathtaking and in the summer, you may hear energetic music from the beach.

 Montrose Beach is a little further north near Montrose Harbor.
 Montrose has ample parking that can be accessed by exiting Lake Shore Drive at Montrose, but it gets very crowded in the summer.
 It can also be accessed by bike from the lakefront trail path.
 The beach at Montrose is huge and even includes a dog beach!
-You can rent paddle boards here from Kayak Chicago (they are wonderful) or launch your own board.
+You can rent paddle boards here from Kayak Chicago or launch your own board.
 There is even a protected cove that is perfect for experimenting with SUP yoga.

 The South Lagoon is located between the Lincoln Park Zoo and Lake Shore Drive.
 The Lagoon is a great choice when the wind and waves on Lake Michigan are a little too rough for SUP.
 This area is protected and can be accessed from Diversey Harbor, which is a designated launch point on the Lake Michigan Water Trail.
 Be prepared to duck underneath the Diversey bridge as you enter the lagoon from the harbor!
 You can also paddle to Lake Michigan from Diversey Harbor and south to North Avenue Beach.